University of Kansas, United States

 Greetings from the Midwest of the USA!
 Somewhat of an academic nomad, I have lived and studied on 6 continents throughout my life.
 Hailing from Shingle Springs, CA, I completed my undergraduate education at Cornell University (2014) in astrophysics, geophysics, and archaeology, where I primarily studied volcanoes around the globe, including those in Antarctica, with various satellite data.
 I then decided to turn my eyes towards the sky and change fields to galaxy evolution and cosmology, completing a Msc in Physics (2017) at Cal State LA/UCI, and continuing on to a PhD program in Physics at the University of Kansas.
 There are a wide range of facilities in this field located in Antartica, and other telescopes around the world are located at high altitude, which allows me to delve into multidisciplinary areas of study.

 I’ve been a member of the Council since 2015 and have thoroughly enjoyed the sense of community, network, and opportunities APECS has provided and working towards common goals.
-After gaining leadership experience through various project groups and chairing the organizing of the 2018 APECS World Summit, I was the 2017-2018 Council-Co Chair.
-I'm also the APECS representative to SCAR Astronomy & Astrophysics and on the board of USAPECS.
+After gaining leadership experience through various project groups and chairing the organizing of the 2018 APECS World Summit, I was the 2017-2018 Council-Co Chair and a member of ExCom during 2018 - 2019.
+I'm also the APECS representative to SCAR Astronomy & Astrophysics, a member of SCAR AntVolc, and on the board of USAPECS.
 As an enthusiastic and dedicated individual, I’m looking forward to working together with everyone to help facilitate the evolution of growth of APECS while continuing to support early career researchers.

-My name is Juan Höfer and I am greeting you from a cloudy and rainy city in Chile, Valdivia.
+My name is Juan Höfer and I am greeting you from Valparaiso, Chile.
 I got my PhD. in biological oceanography at the Oviedo University (Spain).
 During those years, I worked in temperate and sub-tropical seas, studying plankton, especially spatial distributions, population ecology and its role in pelagic trophic webs (i.e. energy and matter fluxes).
-Two years ago, I moved to the south of Chile as a post-doctoral researcher at the Southern University of Chile and the IDEAL research center.
+Three years ago, I moved to the south of Chile as a post-doctoral researcher at the Southern University of Chile and the IDEAL research center (http://www.centroideal.cl/en).
 Since then, my research has drifted south and further south (from Northern Patagonia to Southern Patagonia) until I reached Antarctica in summer 2017.
-Now, and until 2021, I will study the present and future role of Salpa thompsoni and Euphausia superba in the pelagic carbon fluxes of the Western Antarctic Peninsula as the main focus of my post-doctoral project.
-The drift of my research towards southern latitudes brought me to APECS and shortly after to its council.
-Joining APECS has been a great experience for me and I would like to be in the next ExCom to help in providing new interesting opportunities for ECRs.
+Now, and at least until 2022, I will study the marine ecosystems of the Southern Ocean taking part in several national and international research projects.
+The drift of my research towards southern latitudes brought me to APECS, shortly after to its council and one year after to its Executive Committee.
+Joining APECS has been a wonderful experience for me and I would like to continue in ExCom one year more to keep helping ECRs to get interesting opportunities through APECS.

 University of Canterbury, New Zealand